infracost/docs/docs/features/cli_commands.md

   git checkout mybranch

   # Generate an Infracost JSON file that represents changes between the two runs (e.g. to store in CI or pass to `infracost comment`)
-  infracost breakdown --path . \
+  infracost diff --path . \
       --terraform-parse-hcl \
       --format json \
       --compare-to infracost-main.json \